Hot Water Bottle Or Microwave Heat Pack

 Microwave heat packs

-Generally known as wheat bags as they tend to be filled with wheat, more recently we have seen the addition of other fillings such as rapeseed.
+Generally known as wheat bags as they tend to be filled with wheat, more recently we have seen the addition of other fillings such as rapeseed and moor gel.
+So how long does a wheat bag stay warm for?
 A microwave wheat bag is heated only in the microwave and will stay warm for 20 minutes to 2 hours.
-A microwave pack can be placed in the freezer for a couple of hours and then be used as an aid to ease sprains etc. Most heat packs tend to be fragranced with lavender which provides relaxing aromas that aid sleep and relaxation.
+However, those filled with moor gel can stay warm for up to 4 hours due to their heat retaining properties.
+Wheat bags are generally used as a natural remedy to soothe aches and pains, a microwave pack can be placed in the freezer for a couple of hours and then be used as an aid to ease sprains and injuries etc. Most heat packs tend to be fragranced with lavender which provides relaxing aromas that aid sleep and relaxation.
 The animal versions of these packs are very popular as a bedtime cuddle for young children.
 A new alternative filling to wheat is cherry pips as this is odourless and not fragranced which may be an option if wheat or lavender is not your thing.

 Microwave heat packs also known as wheat bags and hotties come in a wide range of colours designs and styles.
-From a standard pack, they vary from body wraps, neck, shoulder and back warmers
+Known for their flexibility they are easily wrapped around limbs and other parts of the body, From a standard pack, they vary from body wraps, neck, shoulder and back warmers

 Microwave wheat bag toys are also available in a vast range of various cuddly animal covers.